 Arbor Commercial Mortgage has a 50% non-controlling interest in a joint venture, which was formed to acquire, develop and/or sell real estate assets.
 At June 30, 2003, December 31, 2002 and 2001, Arbor Commercial Mortgage's structured finance business' investments in this joint venture were approximately \$2.6 million, \$2.3 million and \$1.8 million, respectively.
 This investment is accounted for under the equity method.
 At June 30, 2003 and December 31, 2002, Arbor Commercial Mortgage had a \$16.0 million bridge loan outstanding to the joint venture, which is collateralized by a first lien position on a commercial real estate property.
 There is a limited guarantee on the loan of 50% by the chief executive officer of Arbor Commercial Mortgage and 50% by the key principal of the joint venture.
 The loan requires monthly interest payments based on LIBOR and matures in October 2004.
 Arbor Commercial Mortgage agreed to provide the borrower with additional mezzanine financing in the amount of up to \$8.0 million.
 The mezzanine financing requires interest payments based on LIBOR and matures in May 2006.
-The loan will be farwn down as construction progresses.
-The interest on the first component, which was funded by Arbor Commercial Mortgage in June 2003, will be earned on the full \$4.0 million, while the interest on the second component, which has yet to be funded, will be earned as the \$4.0 million is drawn down.
+The loan will be funded in two equal installments of \$4.0 million.
+The funding will be drawn down as construction progresses.
+The interest on the first component, which has yet to be funded, will be earned as the \$4.0 million is drawn down.
 This additional financing is secured by a second mortgage lien on the property.
 In addition, an interest and renovation reserve totaling \$2.5 million is in place to cover both the bridge and mezzanine loans.
 Interest income recorded from these loans was approximately \$217,000, \$449,000 and \$148,000 for the periods ended June 30, 2003, December 31, 2002 and 2001, respectively.